-Our library is entirely straight-forward.
+The Rubber Soul library is entirely straight-forward.
 You deposit $20 (there is a cute little envelope to put it in) and check out one book at a time.
 You can keep it for 30 days.
 If it is still not back in 90 days, you lose your deposit.
 Otherwise, you may have your deposit back whenever you are ready to stop reading, move towns, or pay rent.
 We keep the check-out cards in a rather odd glass case with a strange fabric animal housed at the base.

 Is Yoga a religion?

-Not exactly--you can practice it alongside your religion (or imaginative atheism) without conflict.
+Not exactly--you can practice it alongside your religion (or atheism) without conflict.
 You don't need to "believe in" anything.
 And yet there are certain concepts and practices in yoga that are... spiritual.... with metaphysical implications...
 Yoga Journal has an interesting article on this topic.

 I think I'm ready to get a mat... what sort of mat ought I to buy?